jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 Use ES6 Module Format While Preserving Imported Symbol Names

-The regular *babel-plugin-transform-es2015-modules-commonjs* module mangles symbol names in order to imlement the fact that ES6 modules export bindings rather than references or values.
+The regular *babel-plugin-transform-es2015-modules-commonjs* module mangles symbol names in order to imlement the ES6 modules feature of exporting bindings rather than references or values.

-The upshot of this is that when debugging using source maps, any imports will not be available under their original name, which is can make for a difficult debugging experience.
+However, JavaScript source maps don't currently support mapping symbol names.
+So when debugging using source maps, any imports will not be available under their original name, which is can make for a frustrating experience.
 This module ensures that all symbol names are preserved.

-This module also adds an `addExport` to allow modules with a single default export to be interoperable with CommonJS as they were in babel <5.
+This module also adds an `addExport` option to allow modules with a single default export to be interoperable with CommonJS as they were in babel <6.

 ## Using it